lostSail0r/AI_SYSTEM_INSTRUCTIONS.md/README.md

 ├── README.md              ← You are here
 ├── TEMPLATE.md            ← The full system instructions template
 ├── examples/
+|   └── veeamGPT.MD        ← Fully customized example for a backup, security and data protection  company
 │   └── cloud-infra.md     ← Fully customized example for a cloud infrastructure company
+│   └── -codingps1md       ← Fully customized example for a ***
+│   └── -yaragenerator.md  ← Fully customized example for a ***
 └── LICENSE                ← MIT License
 ```